linroger/Wealth-of-Nations/Advanced Investments/Lecture 5- Dynamic Portfolio Choice.md

 Panel A looks at mean,  standard deviation,  and Sharpe ratio of quarterly returns of the three strategies,  with all statistics annualized.
 In this short-term returns analysis,  I use T-bill returns as the risk-free asset return proxy.
 As the table shows,  the differences between the three strategies' outcomes are not big.
 But the adaptive strategy does a little worse in terms of Sharpe ratio returns than the third strategy that has the same

 average exposure to stocks.
 If returns were IID,  as we have assumed in our theoretical analyses so far,  this should not be the case.
 Part of this worse performance is due to a somewhat lower average excess return.
 This is consistent with the evidence we discussed that high stock market valuation levels have historically been followed by relatively poor returns on stocks.
-The contrarian market-timing of the fixed-weight strategy provides a little performance boost relative to the passive adaptive asset allocation strategy.
+The contrarian market-timing of the fixed-weight strategy provides a little performance boost relative to the passive adaptive [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] strategy.

 Panel B takes the perspective of a long-term investor and evaluates outcomes of the three strategies at a 10-year investment horizon ( $h=40$ quarters).
 With long-term returns,  we should not simply take means and standard deviations of simple long-term returns to calculate a Sharpe ratio.
 For the Sharpe ratio to be a good summary of the risk-return profile of an asset or portfolio,  the distribution of the returns should not be too far from normal.
 However,  long-term simple returns are strongly positively skewed (since they have downside bounded at $-100 \%$,  but unlimited upside) and hence variance of long-term simple returns is not a good risk measure.
 But an examination of the optimal fixed-weight formula (5.48) gives us a hint how we could address the issue.
 Under the log-normal distribution,  the numerator in that formula is the log expected simple long-run excess return and the formula relates it to the variance of the long-run log return in the denominator.
 In the same way,  we can construct a long-run Sharpe ratio with good properties for log-normally distributed returns as follows: